ritterim/handholdJS/README.md

 On the start element, apply the `data-handhold-start` data attribute.

-On related HTML elements add the `data-step=""` attribute and include the matching step number you want to display.
+On related HTML elements add the `data-step` attribute and give it the value of the corresponding step number you want to display.

 index.html:
 ```HTML